 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”

-Under this light, Ephesians 2:8-9 speaks against the Calvinist position that intellectual decisions count as work.
-But what is the gift of God?
+Under this light, Ephesians 2:8-9 speaks against the Calvinist position.
+What is the gift of God?
 Is it faith, or grace?
 Calvinist commentators reply that it is both, but there is no support for this if we’re looking at it through the eyes of the Biblical authors.
 A patron gave his client grace, whilst faith was the client’s expected response.
-The patron doesn’t give his client faith.
+The patron didn’t give his client faith.
 The Calvinist view is true only if we view faith in ways Paul’s audience would have made absolutely no sense of.
 Biblical faith is not the belief in something or someone, but trust in someone and loyalty to them (link 1 below).

 The same thing applies to other faith texts, such as Philippians 1:29.
-The faith that is granted is loyalty or trust, as Christ has shown Himself dependable by opening the door to regeneration through the cross.
+The faith that is granted is loyalty or trust.
+It is granted because Christ has shown Himself dependable by opening the door to regeneration through the cross.